As a writer of educational articles with a Master of Science degree, I explore scientific research on fascinating subjects such as this.

 - Deep-ocean fish have no eyes.
 They don’t need them.

 - Bats use radar to maneuver in the dark.

 - Cockroaches have an outer skeleton to provide protection.

 - Humans have an opposing thumb so we can manipulate our environment.

-As for alien forms, we have to imagine the type of environment they may live in.
-In addition, if they do exist, we have to think of what period in their evolution they are in.
-We may be ahead of them.
-They may be ahead of us.
+As for alien life-forms, we have to imagine how the type of environment they may live in affects their development.
+Also, if they do exist, we have to think of what period in their evolution they are in.
+We may have evolved ahead of them, or they may be ahead of us.

-If we can't survive on our own planet and learn to live with nature, then we will never find a way to continue anywhere else.
+If we can't survive on our own planet and learn to live with nature, then we will never learn to continue anywhere else.

 © 2017 Glenn Stok